0xPARC/0xparc-intro-book/src/intro.typ

 once the statement is encoded as a system of equations.
 One such statement would be "I know $M$ such that $sha(M) = Y$."

 SNARKS are an active area of research, and many different SNARKs are known.
-Our work focuses on a particular example, PLONK (@plonk).
+We will focus on a particular example, PLONK (@plonk).

 == FHE: Fully homomorphic encryption